crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 Conda users, can use the following commands:

 `conda create --name crisp2_1 python=3.7`

 `conda activate crisp2_1`

 Then, use the followiwng command to install packages from the virtual environment:
 `pip install -r requirements_new.txt`

 ## Notes
+  - CRISP now has the support for tabular only (same as previous version), image only, and multi-modal data (tabular + image dataset).
   - Currently, the image module of CRISP only supports **binary classification (two classes, 0 or 1)**.
 To run the image modules of the CRISP, first have an image dataset ready in a folder along with each image's class label.

 ## 1. Image Preprocess
 Run the image preprocessing script to resize, normalize, and augment the images:\